 There are several things you can do if your spouse is abusing you or your children.
 These include seeking shelter, having criminal charges laid, getting a peace bond, getting a family law restraining order, or getting an order for exclusive possession of the family home.
 No one should have to remain in a dangerous or abusive situation.
 The law and community support agencies make it possible to quickly improve your situation.

-Once the court has granted you a restraining order, you should give a copy to your local police department.
-Once a restraining order has been issued, if it is breached, the police can charge the person breaching the order with a criminal offence and the person may be subject to imprisonment.
+Once the Court has granted you a restraining order, you should give a copy to your local police department.
+Once a restraining order has been issued, if it is breached, it can result in a fine, the police can charge the person breaching the order with a criminal offence and the person may be subject to imprisonment, or both.

 How to obtain a Restraining Order

 To obtain a restraining order, visit the Family Court in the municipality where you or the other person lives.
 You will be required to file certain documents, including an application.
 The application sets out all the issues you are asking the court to deal with.
 Normally, you will not see a judge for a few weeks, however, if the situation is an emergency, you can bring a motion to get a restraining order immediately.

 Depending on which court you are in, you will be required to attend either a first court date, or a case conference, where you will be able to explain your case.